Phone Call from a Stranger: Plot

 Claire confides that Jerry has run off because he blames her for his father's frequent absences and drinking.
 Trask finds the young man and convinces him to return home, even for a short while, to hear what he has to say about his father.
-Claire objects to Jerry learning the truth about the car accident and about how she went along with a lie to protect both her husband and her son, but when Trask explains Fortness' deep sense of guilt and his determination to right the wrong he had committed, Jerry has a change of attitude.
+Claire objects to Jerry learning the truth about the car accident and about how she went along with a lie to protect both her husband and her son, but when Trask explains Fortness's deep sense of guilt and his determination to right the wrong he had committed, Jerry has a change of attitude.

 Hoping to change Sally's opinion of her late daughter-in-law, he tells her Binky had been cast as Mary Martin's replacement in South Pacific on Broadway and had recommended Sally for a role.
 Mike thanks Trask for giving Binky "such a beautiful success.
 The kind she always dreamed about, but never could have".

 Trask's final visit is to Marie; he discovers she is not the beautiful girl of Eddie's photograph, but an invalid paralyzed from the waist down.
 Marie reveals that early in her marriage she had left Eddie, whom she found to be vulgar and tiresome, for another man, Marty Nelson (Warren Stevens).
 The two planned to drive to Chicago, stopping here and there and enjoying their new freedom together.
 During one such stopover at a lake, however, Marie hit her head on the underside of a dock while swimming and received her paralyzing injury.
 Marty initially saved her life, but when he found out she would be paralyzed, he abandoned her.
 While Marie was in the hospital, confined to an iron lung and feeling hopeless, Eddie, completely forgiving her and saying, "Hiya, beautiful," came to take her home.
 Marie tells Trask that despite his often obnoxious behavior, Eddie was the most decent man she had ever known, and had taught her the true meaning of love.